OctopusDeploy/blog/blog/2022-03/config-as-code-persistence-ignorance/index.md

 isFeatured: false
 tags:
 - Engineering
-- Config as Code
+- Configuration as Code
 ---

 When introducing the Configuration as Code (Config as Code) feature to our codebase, we ran into some [persistence ignorance](https://deviq.com/principles/persistence-ignorance) opportunities - to have our code ignorant of any persistence/storage logic.

-This post explores how the Core Platform team at Octopus made decisions about persistence ignorance.
-We hope that others can learn from our experience.
+This post explores how our Core Platform team made decisions about persistence ignorance.
+We hope others can learn from our experience.

 ## Octopus and SQL